 Have a work permit (which will be arranged by their employer)

-Have a residence visa (which can be applied for from within Taiwan if one has entered the country on a visitor's visa)
+Have a residence visa (which can be applied for either at the Taiwanese embassy in one's home country or from within Taiwan if one has entered the country on a visitor's visa)

 An ARC is issued for the same length of time as a work permit.
-As soon as an expat's work permit expires or if they leave their place of employment, an ARC will become invalid.
+An ARC will become invalid as soon as an expat's work permit expires or if they leave their place of employment.